 ' Pass by value Sub PassByVal(ByVal val As Long) ' Pass by reference Sub PassByRef(ByRef val As Long) Sub PassByRef(val As Long)

 Most of the time it is a good idea to use ByVal because it prevents the variable being accidentally changed in a procedure.

 When we pass a Collection to a procedure, we are always passing the address of the Collection.

 ByRef and ByVal only affect the object variable.
 They do not affect the object!

 What this means is that if we change the object in the procedure it will be changed outside it – this is regardless of whether you use ByVal or ByRef.

 For example, in the code below we have two procedures that change the Collection.
 One uses ByRef and one uses ByVal.
 In both cases the Collection has changed when we return to the TestProcs Sub

-In the PassByVal Sub a copy of the original object variable is created.
-So it this copy that points to the new Collection.
+In the PassByVal Sub, a copy of the original object variable is created.
+So it is this copy that points to the new Collection.
 So our original object variable is not affected.